Marcao02/complaw-deeptech/companyDelta/README.md

 2. (directors resolution) directors request permission from members to issue new shares
 3. (members resolutions) members either hold an extraordinary general meeting or pass resolutions by written means approving the directors' plan
 4. (company notice to debtholders) if the new share issue triggers any convertible debt, company informs debtholders and revises the shareholder roster accordingly
-4. (company notice to shareholders) directors, writing on behalf of company, offer existing members pro-rata rights in the new share issue
+5. (company notice to shareholders) directors, writing on behalf of company, offer existing members pro-rata rights in the new share issue
-5. (company notice to shareholders) directors offer existing members excess rights in the new share issue
 6. (company notice to non-members) directors offer non-members participation in the new share issue
 7. (company generates and executes agreement) directors sign investment agreement with participating investors
 8. (company generates and executes agreement) new investors sign shareholders agreement
 9. (company generates and executes agreement) old investors sign deed of ratification and accession of shareholders agreement

 We use a dependency tree to model the sequence of these corporate actions.
-Every piece of paperwork is an edge between one node and another.   within a given dependency stage must be signed before documents within the next dependency stage can be signed.
+Every piece of paperwork is an edge between one node and another.
+All paperwork within a given dependency stage must be signed before documents within the next dependency stage can be signed.

 ## Aggregating State Transitions